 GenStat – One of the statistics packages made available by the University, Gen Stat is a data analysis tool used to manage and illustrate your data, summarize and compare, model relationships, design investigations and of analyse your experiments from the simplest of ANOVA’s right through to the most complex REML.
 Get GenStat (staff) or get GenStat (students).

 Mathematica – One of the statistics packages made available by the University, Mathematica is a computational software program used in scientific, engineering, and mathematical fields and other areas of technical computing.
-Get Mathematica from ICT.
+Get Mathematica (staff and students).

 SAS – One of the statistics packages made available by the University, SAS (Statistical Analysis System) is an analytical, data manipulation application with reporting capabilities.
 It provides tools to master the four data-driven tasks common to virtually any application: data access, management, analysis and presentation—all within a powerful applications development environment.
-Get SAS from ICT.
+Get SAS (staff) or get SAS (students).

 MATLAB – A numerical computing environment that uses its own MATLAB scripting language to manipulate, analyse and visualise data.
 A large number of toolboxes exist that extend its functionality.
-Get MATLAB from ICT.
+Get MATLAB (staff and students).

 ArcGIS – ArcGIS is a geographic information system that allows you to analyse and visualise geospatial data.
 It allows you to create maps, georeference data, analyse mapped data, visualise geospatial data, and manage geographic information in a database.
 Get ArcGIS (staff) or get ArcGIS (students).

 Cambridge Structural Database System – The CSDS is a powerful suite of software tools that allow you to explore, utilise, analyse and visualise the data in the Cambridge Structural Database, a repository of small molecule crystal structures.
-Access the CSDS.
+Access the CSDS (staff and students).